Looking for the top Korean learning resources? We’ve got you covered!

 Korean Search Engines

-- Social Integration: Also known as 사회통합 프로그램, this is a government program people use to get residency in Korea by studying Korean.
+Social Integration: Also known as 사회통합 프로그램 (sahoetonghap peurogeuraem), this is a government program people use to get residency in Korea by studying Korean.

 Recruiters for Jobs in Korea

-- Say Kimchi Recruiting: Say Kimchi provides only quality teaching jobs, and closely vets applicants to always ensure quality jobs are filled by quality teachers.
+Say Kimchi Recruiting: Say Kimchi provides only quality teaching jobs and closely vets applicants to ensure quality teachers fill quality jobs.
 After signing your contract, they’ll help you along the way with their amazing team that works from Korea to make your stay more comfortable.